 This screen you are looking at is made up of things which are not a screen.
 If we took all the parts apart there would be no screen.
 At that moment where would the screen have gone?
 Would the screen be waiting somewhere — stage left — for all the parts to be put together?
-That doesn’t make sense.
-We have to see the label of things are not in the object (or else the screen would be a part), nor in a collection of those objects (for the screen would continue to exist in any shape), not even in the shape of those objects (for someone could perceiving it as something other than a screen, or if it’s shape were somehow different it could equally be take as a screen).
+That doesn't make sense.
+We have to see the label of things are not in the object (or else the screen would be a part), nor in a collection of those objects (for the screen would continue to exist in any shape), not even in the shape of those objects (for someone could perceiving it as something other than a screen, or if it's shape were somehow different it could equally be taken as a screen).
 The screen-ness of the screen is only existent in the mind.

 Again, everything has this nature, including the perception which fabricates it: Perception is 'made up' of not-perception.
 The self that appears to perceive is also made up of not-self.

 As we have discussed the way some 'thing' is perceived affects how that 'thing' is experienced.
 Any 'thing' depends on how it is viewed.
-There is always a way of ‘looking’ affecting perception.
-We can have all kinds of ‘lenses’ — like seeing all things as permanent and individual, or taking all things to be inconstant and interconnected.
+There is always a way of 'looking' affecting perception.
+We can have all kinds of 'lenses' — like seeing all things as permanent and individual, or taking all things to be inconstant and interconnected.
 This may sound arbitrary and insignificant.
-But we see different worlds when we view through a different lens.
+Yet, we see different worlds when we view through a different lens.

 When we are quite unaware of dependent origination and emptiness we have a mode of viewing that inclines us towards dukkha; stress and distress.
-But once our view is wisely informed (the first limb of the eight-fold path) we are less likely to blindly stumble into self-made stress.
+Yet, once our view is wisely informed (the first limb of the eight-fold path) we are less likely to blindly stumble into self-made stress.

-Because of the dependency between view and experience, and thanks to the nature of changeability, we can develop a more skilful lens; a way of ‘seeing’ that frees, as Rob Burbea says.
+Because of the dependency between view and experience, and thanks to the nature of changeability, we can develop a more skilful lens; a way of 'seeing' that frees, as Rob Burbea says.
 Lenses that are attuned to the Dharma, like anicca, dukkha, anattā are useful for fabricating less.
-But even these are a lens; we do not see things as they truly are, we see them as they appear dependent on the lens.
+Even these are a lens; we do not see things as they truly are, we see them as they appear dependent on the lens.

-When the sense of self is strong, like in the above narratives, the sense of the object is equally strong.
-If the sense of self quietens, calms, and softens then the sense of the object fades.
+When the sense of self is strong, like in the above narratives, the sense of the object also is more strong.
+If the sense of self quietens, calms, and softens then the sense of the object likewise fades.
 If the sense of self really goes still, or the sense of dukkha, demand, or story diminishes, then so does the potency of the object.
 If we stay steady and attentive through this process of calming and stilling, we will see a fading of the object in perception.

 One of the great illusions of perception is that subject and object are two separate things.
-This is intuitively felt to be objectively true, but a more thorough investigation makes things a lot more subjective.
+This is intuitively felt to be objectively true, yet a more thorough investigation makes things a lot more subjective.
 If we draw out this understanding further then we see that seeing something as a thing is dependent on the way of looking, and the way of looking is dependent on the looker.
 As we saw in Emptiness of Self the looker in this way of looking is also empty.
 We could say the object (which was already clearly fabricated) just became, or is seen to be, even more empty: it is dependent on the activity of an empty self.
 Mirroring this, the self also appears even more empty for the phenomena it perceives, and in turn depends on for this experience, is also more empty than previously seen.